logicblocks/hype/docs/getting-started.md

 supported.

-`hype` can build absolute paths (i.e., paths that start from `/`) and absolute URLs (i.e., including scheme and host) and provides some facilities for converting between the two.
+`hype` can build absolute paths (i.e., paths that start from `/`) and absolute URLs (i.e., including scheme, host and port etc.) and provides some facilities for converting between the two.

 `hype` can build URLs and paths including any or all of: